 On February 10, 2021, Green Development, LLC ("Green Development") filed a Complaint against New England Power Company and Narragansett Electric Company (together, "National Grid" or "Grid") requesting a finding that Grid's assessment of Direct Assignment Facility ("DAF") charges for Green Development's projects is unauthorized under the ISO-NE Tariff.
 Summarizing at highest level, Green Development asserts that the upgrades associated with the interconnection of its distribution-level, sate jurisdictional projects are not DAF as defined in the ISO-NE Tariff.
 Grid's answer, as well as comments and interventions with respect to the Green Development DAF Complaint were due March 2, 2021.
 Grid filed its answer on March 2.
 Solar Energy Industries Association ("SEIA") and Dry Bridge Solar submitted comments supporting the Complaint.
 Doc-less interventions were filed by Avangrid, Energy Development Partners and New York Transmission Owners ("NY TOs").
-This matter is pending before the FERC.
+On March 23, Green Development and SEIA answered National Grid's March 2 answer.
+This matter remains pending before the FERC.
 If you have any questions concerning this proceeding, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).